 – Your profile weight has to be accurate as of the day you vEverest.

-– Additional sensors should be used.
-Heart Rate, cadence, power meter.
+– While not essential, additional sensors are encouraged to be used (For example heart Rate, cadence, or power meter).
 These will be used to verify the physical effort matches that of a traditional Everesting attempt.

 – Ride to be recorded with a Garmin or other head unit so we can correlate this with the data recorded by the application in use.